formsandflows/PACo/README.md

 Links to general documentation pages can be found [here](https://www.formsandflows.nl/redirects/paco-github-documentation).

-## Feature request
+## Change request
-You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-feature-request) page to submit a feature request for:
+You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-feature-request) page to submit a change request for:
 * a new canvas component.
 * a change to an existing canvas component.
 * a change to the canvas app **PACo Examples**.